REGnosys/rosetta-code-generators/CONTRIBUTING.md

 If any member of the community violates this code of conduct, the maintainers of this may take action, removing issues, comments, and PRs as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at [XYZ@regnosys.com](mailto:XYZ@regnosys.com).

 ## <a name="issue"></a> Found a Bug?
 If you find a bug in the source code, you can [submit an issue](#submit-issue) to our [GitHub Repository][github].
 You can get more information about [github issues here].